raleighlittles/iTunesDB-Parser/spotify_integration/README.md

 # API instructions

-See `spotify_api_credentials.json` for example of format Both are 32-character alphanumeric values
+See `spotify_api_credentials.json` for example of format

+Both client_id and client_secret are 32-character alphanumeric values

 See: https://developer.spotify.com/documentation/web-api/concepts/apps
 for instructions on how to generate!